 You might need a notary to witness your signature of a document such as an auto title, mortgage agreement, or property deed.
 More common reasons for students might include a petition for change of classification for tuition, or a replacement diploma request.
-These are by no means the only documents you might need a notary for, however.
+These are by no means the only documents for which you might need a notary, however.
 If you have a document that you believe needs to be notarized, please contact Melissa and confirm that she is able and willing to notarize it.
-She reserves the right to refuse a request for notarization.
+Melissa reserves the right to refuse a request for notarization.

 What Can’t a Notary Public Do?